ssddanbrown/rss/README.md

 # Feed color can be set using square brackets after the name.
 # The color must be a CSS-compatible color value.
 https://example.com/feed-c.xml Blue_News[#0078b9] #news #blue

+# Feeds starting with a '-' are flagged as hidden.
+# Posts for hidden feeds won't be shown on the homepage
+# but can be seen via any type of active filter.
+- https://example.com/feed-d.xml Cat_Facts #cats #facts
 ```

 ## App Configuration